Einja/Kimo-Beta/README.md

 ## Description

 Kimo is a discord bot that fetches information from the osu!API and displays various information depending on which command you type in.
 This Discord bot is designed to interact with users and provide specific osu! stats.
-It currently supports two main commands: `/hi` and `/stats`.
+It currently supports 3 commands.

 ## Commands